gliderlabs/docker-consul/README.md

 	$ docker run --rm progrium/consul cmd:run 10.0.1.4::10.0.1.2::client -d

 Would create the same output as above but without the `-server` consul argument.

+##### Additional customization

+There are several other additional customization points available, which are defined as `ENV` variables at the end of the `DOCKERFILE`.
+Currently available are:

+  - `EXPECT`: specifies the expected number of consul server nodes in case of bootstrapping.
+The default value is `3`, but you can set this value to `1` for testing environments.
+  - `DC`: specifies the datacenter the consul agent is associated with.
+The default value is `dc1`.
+  - `CONSUL_HOSTNAME`: specifies the hostname used for the created consul container.
+The default is to use the hostname of the machine the `docker run` command is executed on, but in case of remote execution of this command you might want to override this name.

+For example:

+	$ docker run --rm \
+	             --env="EXPECT=1" \
+	             --env="DC=my_datacenter" \
+	             --env="CONSUL_HOSTNAME=my_hostname" \
+	             progrium/consul \
+	             cmd:run 10.0.1.4::10.0.1.2 -d

 #### Health checking with Docker